 9. Learning a Second Language

-In addition to increasing intelligence, learning a second language improves memory and slows cognitive decline.
+Learning a second language also improves memory and slows cognitive decline.
 A recent study showed that bilingual individuals suffer less from cognitive impairments like Dementia and Alzheimer’s than their monolingual peers.

 10. International Network

-While opportunities can arise from hard work and persistence, many arise through personal networks formed by the development of interpersonal relationships.
-Sometimes referred to as social capital, those with a global network are often offered jobs and various opportunities through their list of professional contacts that develops over the course of their career.
 Most job openings never make it to an internet job board.
 The vast majority of hires come from a personal recommendation or referral.
 Those with strong networks that include both a domestic and international base are bound to have opportunities come their way – even without actively seeking them.
-And for those who perform well on the job, it’s even more commonplace for them to be constantly solicited by business partners, clients, and even their competition.
+And for those who perform well on the job, it’s even more commonplace for them to be constantly solicited by:

 Final Thoughts on Majoring in International Business